Clinical Mental Health Counseling

 It is the responsibility of the student to keep current with all state requirements to become a licensed mental health counselor, including post-graduate supervised experience, and to pass the state licensing examination for your state.

-Our Mental Health Counseling concentration only accepts new applications for the September term.
+Our Clinical Mental Health Counseling concentration only accepts new applications for the September term.
 To graduate, you will need to earn 60 credits, which includes 1,000 hours of practicum/internships over six terms, each term lasting four months for a total of 24 months.
 A maximum of nine credits may be transferred from an accredited institution if a final grade of B or above was obtained, if courses were taken within the last five years, and if the courses are consistent with Springfield College's mental health counseling concentration requirements.
 The College authorizes the awarding of a Master of Science in human services with an approved B average, or better.

 Bright Career Outlook